Jon-W-Moore/CV_Portfolio/README.md

 Hello, My name is Jon Moore.
 I've just finished my B.S. in computer science at Oregon State after deciding to switch careers.
-I spent 5 years as a public school techer, and while there were many about being a teacher that I loved, it was time for a change.
+I spent 5 years as a public school techer, and while there were many things about being a teacher I loved, it was time for a change.

 This repo contains some of the projects I completed earning my degree, but I have others!
 I completed courses in software developement, assembly and architecture, operating systems, networking, databases, data structures, web development, mobile development, and more.